How To Have A Safe Summer (With Your Dog)

 Offer Lots Of Water For Hydration

 How much water does your dog need during the summer?
-As much as he wants!
 According to Just Right, dogs need a minimum of one ounce of water for each pound of their weight.
 In other words, a 90-pound boxer needs at least 90 ounces of water.
 If they are super active, particularly when they are outdoors, they may consume one and a half to two times as much.

 Steer Clear Of Pavement To Protect Dog’s Paws